gargtarush/MyFirstRepo/README.md

 # MyFirstRepo
-This is my repository in Github.
-Week 1 - CCIR
+This is my first edit in the README in my very first repository.
+(Week 1 CCIR)